ericholscher/ericholscher.com/site/blog/2017/dec/2/breaking-cliques-at-events.rst

 .. rubric:: *Footnotes*

 .. [#] The name is temporary, happy for suggestions!
-Inspired by: https://en.wikipedia.org/wiki/Increment_and_decrement_operators
 .. [#] Thanks to `Jacob Kaplan-Moss <http://jacobian.org/>`_ for feedback,
        particularly around ideas on making things easier.